wcDogg/windows/ponderings/terminal-fonts.md

 Fonts are an important part of workspace ergonomics.
 Good font face, size, and contrast choices can do a lot to reduce eye, neck, and back strain.
 They also lighten your brain's processing load, freeing it up to do better things.

 Today I tried using a font that wasn't recognized by any command window - Windows PowerShell, Command Prompt, or PowerShell.
-Google turned up numerous solutions saying to create a registry string or a `fontcofig` file.
-And even more commenters saying it didn't work for them.
+Google turned up numerous solutions saying to create a registry string or a `fontcofig` file - and even more comments saying this doesn't work.

 To my mind, there was a reason this font wasn't being made available.
 And editing my registry will never feel like a solution.
 Here's how I figured it out and how you can get the font you want into Windows terminals.